Chopin’s visit to Edinburgh

 Frédéric Chopin

-Frédéric François Chopin (1 March 1810 – 17 October 1849) was a Polish composer and pianist of the Romantic period.
+Frédéric François Chopin (1 March 1810 – 17 October 1849) was a Polish composer and pianist who influenced the Romantic era.

 A plaque outside 10 Warriston Crescent commemorating Chopin's visit.